EddyMcNut/uc-intg-onkyo-avr/docs/volume.md

 ![](../screenshots/volume-multi.png)

 Lookup `multi-zone-volume` in the [JSON](../src/eiscp-commands.ts) to see the available options, for example `zone2-zone3-up` to adjust zones2 and 3 but not the main zone.
+The command `multi-zone-volume all-up`controls the volume on all *configured* zones.

 *Note: multi-zone-volume does **not** support the use of the slider.*